TheHive-Project/TheHiveDocs/TheHive4/Administration/Migration.md

                            migrate only audits created from <date>
   --audit-until-date <date>
                            migrate only audits created until <date>
+  --include-audit-actions <value>
+                           migration only audits with this action (Update, Creation, Delete) --exclude-audit-actions <value>
+                           don't migration audits with this action (Update, Creation, Delete) --include-audit-objectTypes <value>
+                           migration only audits with this objectType (case, case_artifact, case_task, ...)
+  --exclude-audit-objectTypes <value>
+                           don't migration audits with this objectType (case, case_artifact, case_task, ...)
 Accepted date formats are "yyyyMMdd[HH[mm[ss]]]" and "MMdd" The Format for duration is: <length> <unit>.
 Accepted units are: